julianperrott/WowClassicGrindBot/README.md

 }
 ```

 # Requirement

-A requirement is something that must be true for the command to run.
-Not all commands need a requirement, some just rely on a cooldown or a mana amount.
+A requirement is something that must be evaluated to be `true` for the `KeyAction` to run.

+Not all `KeyAction` needs a requirement, some just rely on a `Cooldown` or `MinMana`/`MinRage`/`MinEnergy`.

 A requirement can be put into a list if there is more than one.

 e.g.
 ```json